Spinach

-Spinach (Spinacia oleracea) is a leafy green flowering plant native to central and western Asia.
+Spinach (Spinacia oleracea) is a leafy green flowering plant native to Central and Western Asia.
 It is of the order Caryophyllales, family Amaranthaceae, subfamily Chenopodioideae.
-Its leaves are a common edible vegetable consumed either fresh, or after storage using preservation techniques by canning, freezing, or dehydration.
-It may be eaten cooked or raw, and the taste differs considerably; the high oxalate content may be reduced by steaming.
+Its leaves are a common vegetable consumed either fresh, cooked or after storage (using preservation techniques like canning, freezing, or dehydration).
+The taste differs considerably between cooked and raw: the high oxalate content may be reduced by steaming.

 It is an annual plant (rarely biennial), growing as tall as 1 ft.
 Spinach may overwinter in temperate regions.
 The leaves are alternate, simple, ovate to triangular, and very variable in size: 2–30 cm long and 1–15 cm broad, with larger leaves at the base of the plant and small leaves higher on the flowering stem.
 The flowers are inconspicuous, yellow-green, 3–4 mm in diameter, and mature into a small, hard, dry, lumpy fruit cluster 5–10 mm across containing several seeds.

-In 2018, world production of spinach was 26.3 million tonnes, with China alone accounting for 90% of the total.
+In 2022, world production of spinach was 33 million tonnes, with China alone accounting for 93% of the total.

 Etymology

-Originally from Persian aspānāḵ, entering into the European languages by way of Latin, which received it from Arabic.

-The Hindi word “Palak” also has its roots in Persian.
-The English word "spinach" dates to the late 14th century from espinache (French: épinard).
+The English word "spinach" dates to the late 14th century from the Old French word espinache.
+The name entered European languages from medieval Latin spinagium, which borrowed it from Andalusian Arabic, isbinakh.
+That in turn derives from Persian aspānāḵ.